 Divorce mediation is a critical part of my practice and an area where I have extensive experience.
 In fact, I have been certified by the Massachusetts Council on Family Mediation, a designation that is reserved for members with significant mediation experience, advanced training and education.

 Divorce mediation is a way for you and your spouse to take charge of your divorce.
 It is for people who want to avoid the expense and animosity that comes with a court battle during divorce litigation.
-It is also for people who think that they can craft a better solution to their problems than a judge who has a couple of hours (or less) to learn about their situation.
+It is also for people who think that they can craft a better divorce agreement than a judge who has a couple of hours (or less) to learn about their situation.

-As mediator, I will provide you with a list of issues that you will need to address in your Divorce Agreement.
-In addition, I will coordinate the exchange of financial and other information that will be needed to for your divorce settlement.
+As your divorce mediator, I will give you a list of issues that you need to include in your Divorce Agreement.
+I also coordinate the exchange of financial records and other information that will be needed to for your divorce settlement.
 When you reach a decision on a particular issue I will make sure that you consider what to do if things do not go according to plan.
 I will give you copies of the relevant laws but I do not represent either party and I will not tell you what to do.
 You will not receive legal advice from me.
-Instead, my job is to be a neutral facilitator in a series of negotiation sessions between you and your spouse.
+Instead, my job is to be a neutral facilitator of your negotiations between you and your spouse.
 I can provide you with the names of attorneys who have experience working with people who are in divorce mediation.

-At the end of the divorce mediation, I will prepare your Divorce Agreement and the other paperwork necessary to file for an uncontested divorce.
+At the end of the divorce mediation, I will prepare your Divorce Agreement and the other paperwork necessary for you to file for an uncontested divorce.
 Although I will walk you through the process I do not go to court with you for the divorce hearing.
 I have written a series of articles related to divorce mediation and I invite you to read these articles to learn more about divorce mediation.

 Are you and your spouse candidates for divorce mediation?
 That depends on a few factors: